kuznetsss/shswitch/README.md

 # SHSwitch vim plugin

 SHSwitch is a simple plugin to switch between header and source files.
+It assumes that header and source file has same name but may be located at different directories.

 ## Usage